Clients we serve in Carrollton, TX, and the surrounding areas often ask us questions regarding their water heater thermal expansion tank like:

 “Why did my plumber tell me I need a water heater expansion tank?”

 “I'm not getting good hot water pressure all the time.. what's going on?”

 If you have recently pondered any of these questions, please continue reading!
 The expert plumbers at Jennings Plumbing Services have created this guide to water heater expansion tanks just for you!

-Note: This article is intended for self educational purposes only.
+Note: This article is intended for self-educational purposes only.
 All Plumbing work should only be done by a licensed, insured plumbing professional.
-Jennings Plumbing is not responsible for any damage or injury resulting from use of this information.
+Jennings Plumbing is not responsible for any damage or injury resulting from the use of this information.
 Use of any information provided on our website is solely at your own personal risk.

 What Does A Thermal Expansion Tank Look Like?